top of page

 Swordsman

 Musashi Miyamoto was a survivor.
-There's millions of untold stories of samurai during this time period, but his has gotten the attention it has due to Musashi defying odds.
+There are millions of untold stories of samurai during this time period, but his has gotten the attention it has due to Musashi defying odds.
 He was the best at fighting.
 Survivor of at least sixty duels and never losing one (though, according to Eiji Yoshikawa, he did have a draw with someone he had fought who wielded a bo).
 In addition, he survived battles and survived an ambush involving more than a hundred assailants.
 The latter is especially stunning to me.
 During this conflict, he adopted the 'two-handed sword technique against a great many human foes.'
 This technique is discussed in the book, though its origins are not.
 Musashi makes the point that it is an error to fall in battle with one of your swords undrawn, as most samurai would traditionally fight with a single drawn sword at the time.

-'The Book of Five Rings' was surprisingly easy to read despite its age, having been written in the early 1600's, and the fact that it came from a very different culture than the one that I live in and from the ones I generally read about.
+"The Book of Five Rings" was surprisingly easy to read despite its age, having been written in the early 1600's, and the fact that it came from a very different culture than the one that I live in and from the ones I generally read about.
 I recommend this book to anyone interested in Musashi Miyamoto and feudal Japan.
 It's a treat to read it and remarkable that it even exists.

 Samurai battle illustration from Musashi Miyamoto's Book of Five Rings